Evolve Your Business

 If your time registration system features the option of providing immediate positive feedback, switch it on.

-If you are running an internal competition, make sure that the prizes are awarded regularly and that you celebrate the winners on a weekly basis – not just at the end of the year.
+If you are running an internal competition, make sure that the prizes are awarded regularly and that you celebrate the winners every week – not just at the end of the year.

 Most good time registration tools can generate statistics on how accurately you register time.

-However, if your employees cannot see these time registration statistics, they won’t have any impact on motivation.
+However, if your employees cannot see these time registration statistics, they won’t impact motivation.

-Statistics shared openly with the workforce in the form of a competition, on the other hand, can be extremely motivating.
-Especially if you divide your employees up into teams and have them compete with the other teams.
+On the other hand, statistics shared openly with the workforce in the form of a competition can be highly motivating.
+Mainly if you divide your employees up into teams and have them compete with the other teams.

-It is human nature to go the extra mile for the benefit of the community.
+It is human nature to go the extra mile to benefit the community.

-It is also a good idea to change the teams and prizes on a regular basis, as this keeps the dynamism alive and prevents the game from becoming a stale routine.
+Changing the teams and prizes regularly is also a good idea, as this keeps the dynamism alive and prevents the game from becoming a stale routine.

 Principle #3 – Be generous with badges and titles